bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/web-service-call-activity.rst

    protocol that is used (e.g., SOAP, SOAP 1.2, HTTP).

 Operation
    Selects the Operation of the Web Service.
-Calls to this operation with real data can be tested by clicking on the Test button.
-   See :ref:`process-element-web-service-call-activity-tester`.

 Properties
    Values to fine tune the configuration of the Web Service Call.
 Most